 Celebrity sightings are exciting, but the wonderful thing about the Osborne Collection is that you don’t need to be the creator of Harry Potter’s empire or an actual empress to enjoy it.
 “Mr. Osborne could have easily given his collection to a university, but he chose to make it accessible the public,” said Dr. Leslie McGrath, the erudite and welcoming librarian who serves as the Head of the Osborne Collection.

 Dr. McGrath graciously asked me what I’d like to see when I visited the fourth floor on Friday afternoon, joining the ranks of thousands of ordinary Torontonians who have benefited from Osborne’s generosity and foresight.
-Responding to interest in volumes I’d loved as a child, Leslie unfurled two golden velvet cloths and set the table with a feast of original editions of Anne of Green Gables, The Secret Garden, and The Adventures of Huckleberry Finn.
+Responding to interest in volumes I’d loved as a child, Leslie unfurled two golden velvet cloths and set the table with a feast of original editions of Anne of Green Gables and The Secret Garden among others.

 It was thrilling to see these volumes surface from previous centuries and land intact on a table in the Collection’s research room.
 And the treasures in Leslie’s cart just kept pouring out: original letters from L.M.
 Montgomery to Anne’s fans, a 600-year-old volume of Aesop’s fables (its animal-skin pages still crackling), a tiny Bible and Koran, a woodcut for creating book illustrations, a Mesopotamian cuneiform clay tablet, and 18th and early 19th Century hornbooks.
 The latter consisted of framed squares of text “laminated” with a slice of sheep’s horn, and they served as hand-held tools for learning the alphabet, phonics, and important prayers.
 One of the hornbooks in the Osborne Collection had a small cross in the upper left-hand corner, a reminder to cross one’s self before the act of reading (like saying grace before a meal or proclaiming Bismallah — in the name of God).